RCOSDP/weko/docs/developersguide/system-architecture.rst

 .. _PostgreSQL: http://www.postgresql.org/
 .. _Elasticsearch: https://www.elastic.co/products/elasticsearch

-Invenio's architecture is modular.
+WEKO3's architecture is modular.
 The code base is split into more than 50 independent components that are `released independently on PyPI
 <https://pypi.python.org/pypi?:action=search&term=inveniosoftware&submit=search>`_.
 This ensures strict separation of components that talk among themselves over API and permits rapid development of independent components by independent teams.

-Invenio compontents, named *modules*, can be roughly split in three categories:
+WEKO3 compontents, named *modules*, can be roughly split in three categories:

-1. **base modules** provide interfaces to the Flask ecosystem, the Database, and other system tools and technologies that the Invenio ecosystem uses.
+1. **base modules** provide interfaces to the Flask ecosystem, the Database, and other system tools and technologies that the WEKO3 ecosystem uses.
 Example:
-   ``Invenio-Celery`` that talks to the Celery worker system.
+   ``WEKO3-Celery`` that talks to the Celery worker system.

 2. **core feature modules** provide most common functionality that each digital library instance is likely interested in using.
-Example: ``Invenio-Records`` provide record object store.
+Example: ``WEKO3-Records`` provide record object store.

 3. **additional feature modules** offer additional functionality suitable for various particular use cases, such as the Integrated Library System, the Multimedia Store, or the Data Repository.
-Example: ``Invenio-Circulation`` offers circulation and holdings capabilities.
+Example: ``WEKO3-Circulation`` offers circulation and holdings capabilities.

-Here is a basic bird-eye overview of available Invenio components and their
+Here is a basic bird-eye overview of available WEKO3 components and their
 dependencies: (*work in progress*)

 ..
    digraph invenio3 {
      size="20.0 20.0";
      ratio="compress";